ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 But you have to try.

 **Important:** Today's exercise is also today's lab.
-Please let the Professor or me see your code before you submit it.
-You will have 4 things all together to turn in (on Titanium, preferably as separate files):
+Please let the Professor see your code before you submit it, so he can check you off.
+You will have 4 things all together to turn in (on Titanium, preferably as separate files, optionally as a single zip file):
 - example-1.cpp
 - example-2.cpp
 - example-3.cpp